MathieuNls/bianca/bianca.md

 The extracted, pretty-printed, normalized and filtered blocks are marked as potential clones using a Longest Common Subsequence (LCS) algorithm [@Hunt1977].
 Then, a percentage of unique statements can be computed and, given threshold, the blocks are marked as clones.

 Another important aspect of the design of BIANCA is the ability to provide guidance to developers on how improve the risky  commits.
-We achieve this by extracting from the databsed the fix-commit corresponding to the matching defect-commit and present it to the developer.
-This way, BIANCA goes one step further than existing techniques, based mainly on statistical models, by providing a practical way on to fix (or at least reasons about) the risky commit.
-A tool that supports BIANCA should have enough flexibility to allow the developers to enable or disable the recommendations made by BIANCA.
+We achieve this by extracting from the databse the fix-commit corresponding to the matching defect-commit and present it to the developer.
+This way, BIANCA goes one step further than existing techniques, based mainly on statistical models, by providing a practical way on how to fix (or at least reasons about) the risky commit.
+A tool that supports BIANCA should have enough flexibility to allow developers to enable or disable the recommendations made by BIANCA.

 We believe that this can make BIANCA a practical approach for the developers as they will know why a given modification has been reported as risky in terms of code; this is something that is not supported by techniques based on statistical models (e.g., [REF]).
 Furthermore, because BIANCA acts before the commit reaches the central repository, it prevents unfortunate pulls of defects by other members of the organization.

 # Evaluation  {#sec:exp}

-In this section, we present our experimentations.
-We begin by explaining how we selected the repositories we analysed (Section \ref{sec:rep}) and the results of the clustering algorithm (Section \ref{sec:dependencies}).
-Then, we show the effectiveness of BIANCA in detecting risky commits at commit-time using precision, recall and F-measure.
+In this section, we show the effectiveness of BIANCA in detecting risky commits using clone detection and project dependency analysis.
+The main research question addressed by this case study is: Can we detect risky commits using code comparison within and across related projects, and if so, what would be the accuracy?

-## Repository Selection {#sec:rep}
+## Project Repository Selection {#sec:rep}

-The selection of the open source repositories under analyze was made automatically according to the following criteria:

-a) Java project using Maven for its dependencies.
-b) Followed by at least 2000 unique developers.
-c) Use a public issue repository.

-These criteria ensure that (a) the dependencies of each project are retrievable in an automatic fashion and (b) that the repository has a significant interest expressed by the community.
-When developers follow a project, they receive notification for each new commit and issue.
-Finally, (c) we must be able to consult past issues and their resolution to be able to evaluate the efficiency of our approach.
-A high number of followers demonstrates an interest of the community.
-For the reader to appreciate this hard limit of 2,000 followers, on Github, 298 Java projects have at least 2,000 followers.
-The highest ranked repository, regarding followers, is react-native by Facebook with a total of 36,071 unique followers.
-React native is a framework for building native apps with the React library (a JavaScript library for building user interface, also by Facebook).

-Out of the 298 Java projects with at least 2,000 followers acquired using the Github API, 21 were referencing projects that have either gone private or been deleted.
-On the 277 remaining projects, 42 repositories matched our criterion.
-This 42 repositories composed our dataset.

-Our dataset is composed of 28 different ecosystems including majors open-source contributors such as Alibaba, Apache Software Foundation, Eclipse, Facebook, Google and Square.
+To select the projects used to evaluate our approach, we followed three simple criteria.
+First, the projects need to be in Java and use Maven to manage dependencies.
+This way, we can automatically extract the dependencies and perform the clustering of projects.
+The second criterion is to have projects that enjoy a large community support and interest.
+We selected projects that have at least 2000 followers.
+A different threshold could be used.
+Finally, the projects must have a public issue repository to be able to mine their past issues and the fixes.
+We queried Github with these criteria and retrieved 42 projects (see Table \ref{tab:results} for the list of projects), including those from some of major open-source contributors including Alibaba, Apache Software Foundation, Eclipse, Facebook, Google and Square.

-## Dependency analysis {#sec:dependencies}
+## Project Dependency Analysis {#sec:dependencies}

-Figure \ref{fig:dep-graph} presents the project dependency graph.
+Figure \ref{fig:dep-graph} shows the project dependency graph.
 The dependency graph is composed of 592 nodes divided into five clusters shown in yellow, red, green, purple and blue.
-The size of the nodes in Figure \ref{fig:dep-graph} are proportional to the number of connections from and to the node.
+The size of the nodes in Figure \ref{fig:dep-graph} are proportional to the number of connections from and to the other nodes.

 ![Dependency Graph\label{fig:dep-graph}](media/network.png)

-As depicted by our dependency map, the dependency landscape of the most popular Github repositories is very much interconnected and interdependent.
-Indeed, we have an average of 77 dependencies per projects and, as seen earlier, 592 unique dependencies.
-Meaning that, in average, our 42 repositories share 62 of their 77 dependencies with at least one other repository.
+As shown in Figure \ref{fig:dep-graph},  these Github projects are very much interconnected.
+WAHAB: PLEASE CHECK THIS UPCOMING  SENTENCE We have an average of 77 dependencies per project.
+Each project shares in average 62 of the 77 dependencies with at least another project.

-Table \ref{tab:communities} presents the clusters, computed using the Girvan–Newman clustering algorithm, in terms of centroids, betweenness.
-The blue cluster (or community) is dominated by Storm [REF] from The Apache Software Foundation.
+Table \ref{tab:communities} shows the result of the Girvan–Newman clustering algorithm  in terms of centroids and betweenness.
+The blue cluster is dominated by Storm from The Apache Software Foundation.
 Storm is a distributed real-time computation system.
 Druid by Alibaba, the e-commerce company that provides consumer-to-consumer, business-to-consumer and business-to-business sales services via web portals, dominates the yellow cluster.
-In recent years, Alibaba has become an active member of the open-source community and make some of its projects publicly available.
+In recent years, Alibaba has become an active member of the open-source community by making some of its projects publicly available.
 The red cluster has Hadoop by the Apache Software Foundation as its centroid.
 Hadoop is an open-source software framework for distributed storage and distributed processing of very large data sets on computer clusters built from commodity hardware.
 The green layer is dominated by the Persistence project of OpenHab.
 OpenHab proposes home automation solutions and the Persistence project is their data access layer.
-Finally, the purple cluster is dominated by Libdx by Badlogicgames.
-Libdx is a cross-platform framework for game development.
+Finally, the purple cluster is dominated by Libdx by Badlogicgames, which is a cross-platform framework for game development.

-We believe that these clusters are accurate as they efficiently divide repositories in terms of high-level functionalities.
-We have the blue cluster which is almost entirely composed of projects from the Apache Software Foundation.
+A review of each cluster shows that this partitioning divides projects in terms of high-level functionalities.
+For example, the blue cluster is almost entirely composed of projects from the Apache Software Foundation.
 Projects from the Apache Software Foundation tend to build on top of one another.
-We also have the red cluster for Hadoop which is itself an ecosystem inside the Apache Software Foundation.
-Finally, we got a cluster for e-commerce applications (yellow), real-time network application for home automation (green) and game development (purple).
+We also have the red cluster for Hadoop, which is by itself an ecosystem inside the Apache Software Foundation.
+Finally, we obtained a cluster for e-commerce applications (yellow), real-time network application for home automation (green), and game development (purple).

-While it is difficult to assess the effectiveness of this clustering in terms of precision and recall because of the lack of the  ground truth, we show, in the next section, that this partitioning of projects provides excellent results.

 \input{tex/clusters}

+## Building a database of defect-commits and fix-commits

+WAHAB: HERE YOU NEED TO EXPLAIN THE PROCESS OF BUILDING THIS DATABASE USING THE PROJECTS.
+WE SHOULD NOT REPEAT THE SAME MATERIAL AS IN THE APPROACH.
+I TOOK SOME PARTS FROM THE OTHER SECTIONS AND COPIED THEM HERE.
+YOU NEED TO DEVELOP THIS PART BETTER.

+To validate the results obtained by BIANCA, we needed to use a reliable approach marking defect-commits.
+For this, we turned to commit-guru [@Rosen2015] which has the ability to unwind the complete history of a project and label commits as defect-commits if they appear to be linked to a closed issue.
+We use the commit-guru labels as the baseline to compute the precision and recall of BIANCA.

-## Results of Bianca {#sec:result}
+## Process of comparing new commits

-\input{tex/result}

-In this section, we present the results of our experimentations.
-Table \ref{tab:results} shows our results in terms of organization, project name, a short description of the project intent, number of class, number of commits, number of commits that introduced a defect, number of commits introducing a defect detected by BIANCA, precision (%), recall (%), F$_1$-measure and the average difference, in days, between detected commit and the _original_ commit inserting the defect for the first time.
-The precision, the recall and the F1 measure results are computed according to the following equations:
+WAHAB: THIS PART SHOULD ALSO BE DEVELOPED MORE.
+WE MAY END UP MERGING IT WITH THE PREVIOUS SECTION

+As our approach relies on commit pre-hooks to detect risky commit, we had to find a way to *replay* past commits.
+To do so, we *cloned* our test subjects, and then created a new branch called *BIANCA*.
+When created, this branch is reinitialized at the initial state of the project (the first commit) and each commit can be replayed as they have originally been.
+For each commit, we store the time taken for *BIANCA* to run, the number of detected clone pairs and, the commits known to introduce a defect that match the current commit.

+To measure similarity between pairs of commits, we chose threshold of (alpha = 35%).
+We have made several incremental attempts, starting from 10%.
+For each attempt, we incremented alpha by 5% and observed the obtained precision and recall.
+The current value seems to offer the best results.
+It should also be noted that in clone detection a threshold of around 30% is considered an adequate threshold above which two code blocks are deemed to be clones, expecially for clones of Type 3, which contain added or deleted code statements.

+## Evaluation Measures

+We used precision precision, recall, and F$_1$-measure to evaluate our approach.
+They are computed using TP (true positives), FP (fals positives), FN (false negatives), which are defined as follows:

+TP: This is the number of defect-commits that were properly classified by BIANCA
+FP: This is the number of healthy commits that were classified by BIANCA as risky
+FN: This is the number of defect-commits that were not detected by BIANCA

+WAHAB: PLEASE CHANGE PRECISION AND RECALL AND F_MEASURE accordingly:

+Precision = TP/ (TP + FP)
+Recall = TP/(TP + FN)
+F1Measure = same as before

 $$
   precision = \cfrac{true~positives}{true~positives \cap false~positives} \\